blase147/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # PORTFOLIO PROJECT
 > Here is a link to the live view https://blase147.github.io/Mobile-first-Portfolio-Project/

 ## Built With
 - Major languages -- HTML and CSS

+## Technologies used
+- GitHub
-- Technologies used --GitHub --Visual Studio Code --GitBash
+- Visual Studio Code
+- GitBash

 ## Instuctions to set up project locally
 - Download zip file of the project